speedracer05/Covid_CalFresh/README.md

 There have been reports and studies about the impact of COVID-19, infection rates and unemployment.
 For our team project, we wanted to take a different approach, to understand if usage of California's CalFresh program surged as a result of increased infection rates.
 CalFresh is California's implementation of the Federal Supplemental Nutrition Assistance Program, which provides food benefits to help people purchase food at teh grocery store.

 ###### Scope
-**Key assumption**: As Covid infection rates increased, so did usage of CalFresh benefits
+Key assumption: As Covid infection rates increased, so did usage of CalFresh benefits
 * Geographic coverage: California
 * Timeframe: January 2020 through February 2021